DataDog/dd-opentracing-cpp/doc/sampling.md

 Span Sampling
 -------------
-_Note: Span sampling does not work yet, because the necessary Datadog Agent changes are not yet released._
+_Note: Span sampling requires version 7.40 of the Datadog Agent or a more recent version._

 Span sampling is used to select spans to keep even when the enclosing trace is dropped.